COMP6905-SOFTWARE-ENGINEERING/Software-Engineering-project/README.md

  **Manager Login :**
   > Upon login, you will be navigated to dashboard.

-  > Dashboard has features to create projects, view all projects created till now, mactched projects with the students, messenger to commuincate with students and View progress to monitor students progress
+  > Dashboard has features to create projects, view all projects created till now, mactched projects with the students, messenger to       commuincate with students and View progress to monitor students progress.

+ #  Features

+    **Student Login :**

+   >  Create profile

+   >  View profile

+   >  Instant messenger

+   >  View and apply for matched projects

+   >   View progress

+     **Manager Login :**

+   >  Create Projects

+   >  View all projects created till now

+   >  Instant messenger

+   >  View and offer matched projects to the students

+   >   View students progress